Testing Classes, Inheritance

 super().__init__()

-(This is one of the few places where the convention above is conventionally violated: we call __init__ directly here, from within a subclass’s __init__.)
+Note well: this is one of the few places where the convention above is conventionally violated: we call __init__ directly here, from within a subclass’s __init__.
+This is because we’re in the object already; if we called the constructor for the class we’re inheriting, Python would create a different object.
+We want to finish initializing this one.

 Both Book and Movie objects will now automatically have a checked_out field, as well as the checkout method.
 We can use the field in each class’s matches method: